till-h/piphone/doc/twilio.md

 2. When the page has loaded, the Javascript in `app.js` requests a capability token from the Flask backend at `localhost:5000/token`.
    1. Flask returns a Token to the browser that allows the Twilio Device in the browser to make outgoing calls.

       > **Twilio Capability Tokes** contain the SID of the Twilio user account and an authorisation token.
 These allow Twilo to connect the call from a so-called **Twilio Device** (that manages the browser side of the call) to a user account.
-This is required for billing etc. Also, the Token assigns the Device its capabilities, such as "You can make outgoing calls" or "You can receive incoming calls".
+This is required for authentication, billing etc. Also, the Token assigns the Device its capabilities, such as "You can make outgoing calls" or "You can receive incoming calls".

-   2. A Twilio Device is set up with the capabilities defined inside the Token.
+   2. A Twilio Device is set up (in Javascript) with the capabilities defined inside the Token.
    3. When the Device is ready, the call button is activated.
    4. In our case, the outgoing-calls capability that was returned from `/token` contains the SID of a TwiML Application.